Eimsbüttel

 Eimsbüttel ([ˈaɪmsˌbʏtl̩]) is one of the seven boroughs (Bezirke) of Hamburg, Germany.
-In 2020 the population was 269,118.
+In 2020, the borough had a population of 269,118.

 History

 On March 1, 2008 Eimsbüttel lost part of its area to the borough Altona where it formed the Sternschanze quarter.

 Geography

 In 2006 according to the statistical office of Hamburg and Schleswig-Holstein, the borough Eimsbüttel has a total area of 50.1 km2.

 The borough Eimsbüttel is split into nine quarters: Eidelstedt, Eimsbüttel, Harvestehude, Hoheluft-West, Lokstedt, Niendorf, Rotherbaum, Schnelsen and Stellingen.
 Located within this borough is former Jewish neighbourhood Grindel.

 Demographics

-In 2006 in the borough Eimsbüttel were living 246,087 people.
+In 2006, the population of Eimsbüttel was 246,087.
 The population density was 4915 PD/sqkm.
 19.3% were children under the age of 18, and 18.6% were 65 years of age or older.
 13% were immigrants.
 10,042 people were registered as unemployed.

 In 1999 there were 140,694 households and 51.5% of all households were made up of individuals.